 If you're new to emulators, NES, emu an easy way to get started on immediately playing your favorites on NES.
 That's because it has a very simple interface that's intuitive to use.
 You just need download it and you can search through your files quickly and find your ROMs.

-gGens (MD) is one of the only free emulators in Google Play that supports Sega Genesis games so you can get all your favorite games like Sonic the Hedgehog, Disney's Aladdin, NBA Jam and many more.
+AndroGens is one of the only free emulators on the Play Store that supports Sega Genesis (or Mega Drive, depending on your region) games so you can get all your favorite games like Sonic the Hedgehog, Disney's Aladdin, NBA Jam and many more.

-The gameplay from gGens (MD) emulator is smooth and you get the game experience of the console (maybe even better in some cases).
-The app lets you search for ROMs right from the interface so you can go into the program without switching back and forth.
+The gameplay from the emulator is smooth and you get the game experience of the console (maybe even better in some cases).
+As with most cases like this, you'll need to get your own ROMs before you start playing.

 Once you have a solid Sega ROM library you can get started on playing.
-The games can be saved and you can even benchmark a game.
-Make sure you check out the options section for some of great ways to customize your Sega experience.gGens(MD)
+The games can be saved and you can use your own controllers if you don't care for virtual buttons.
+Make sure you check out the options section for some great ways to customize your Sega experience.

 SuperRetro 16 is the best SNES emulator around.
 It is incredibly popular not just because the SNES games were so entertaining but also because the emulator is one of the best I've used in general.
 You can play your favorite titles like Super Mario World and Donkey Kong Country.